 - Ordinary unfair dismissal (process-based)

-Bringing both may preserve fallback arguments if causation is disputed.
+Bringing both may preserve fallback arguments if the reason for dismissal is disputed.

 Frequently Asked Questions